parf/spartan-test/Syntax.md

 # Web Tests

-Web tests emulates web site queries, they kept all cookies and http_refferers\
-So it is easy to emulate user's behaviour on sites
+Web tests emulates web site queries, they kept all cookies and http_refferers, so it is easy to emulate user's behaviour on sites

 At bare minimum, web tests require all pages to be non-empty `code 200` (http success) pages\
-Also when standard `php-error output` found on a page - error will be raised
+When standard `php-error output` found on a page, error will be raised

 @see [Web Tests](https://github.com/parf/spartan-test/blob/main/web-tests.md)